aionnetwork/aion-docs/aion-virtual-machine/maven/local-node.md

-# Embedded AVM
+# Local Node

 1. [Compile](#compile)
 2. [Deploy](#deploy)
 3. [Call](#call)
 4. [Accounts](#accounts)

-Compiling your code and deploying it to the embedded AVM is incredibly simple, and it just a case of running a few commands.
-Once that's done you can call the methods in your contract from the embedded AVM.
+Also called the _Embedded AVM_, compiling your code and deploying it to the local node is incredibly simple, and it just a case of running a few commands.
+Once that's done you can call the methods in your contract from the local kernel.

-Take a look at the [Remote](https://docs.aion.network/docs/maven/remote-avm) section for information on how to deploy and call remote contracts on the AVM testnet.
+Take a look at the [Remote](https://docs.aion.network/docs/maven/remote-node) section for information on how to .

 ## Compile